E-commerce Unit Economics: The Metrics That Actually Matter

 What It Is

-AOV is the average revenue per transaction.
-While it seems simple, AOV is a powerful lever for improving unit economics because increasing it does not require acquiring additional customers.
+AOV is average revenue per transaction.
+Simple metric, but a powerful lever because raising it doesn't require acquiring additional customers.

 How to Calculate It